What is a Decentralised Exchange (DEX)?

 With transactions being recorded on the blockchain, DEXs offer a level of transparency that traditional exchanges cannot.

-Risks of a Decentralized Exchange
+Risks of a Decentralised Exchange

 Technical Complexity